Diversity Grant-in-Aid, Grant-in-Aid, Whole World Scholarship

 Long time hub of international trade in Asia and one of the largest cities in the world, Bangkok is a major metropolitan destination for trade, study, and tourism.
 Skyscrapers fill in the cityscape and floating markets fill the city's many canals.
 This fabulous city is also host to Thammasat University.
 Founded in 1934, Thammasat University is one of the most famous universities in Southeast Asia and has educated many prime ministers, governors, bankers, and international politicians.
 The business, economics, and political science programs here have been ranked within the top 10 of Southeast Asia.
-A world renowned university in a world renowned city, an opportunity to study in Bangkok at Thammasat University is one not to be missed!,
+A world renowned university in a world renowned city, an opportunity to study in Bangkok at Thammasat University is one not to be missed!

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
-You may not take any courses overseas of a Pass/Fail basis.
+You may not take any courses overseas on a Pass/Fail basis.
 Students may not fulfill GHA (General Health and Activity) general education requirements abroad.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit theDept BUS Bangkok Course Equivalency List.Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process, visit our Course Equivalencies page.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

 You will make your own housing and food arrangements, in conjunction with the Office of International Affairs at Thamassat University.
 You have several choices of residence halls on campus; halls offer single or double bedroom options.

-For more information on program costs, please be sure to review the Budget Sheets listed above.
+For more information on program costs, please be sure to review the fall budget sheet and spring budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.

-Please note that tuition rates above may vary depending on major and class standing.
+Please note that tuition rates may vary depending on major and class standing.

 Financial Aid & Scholarships